Solo-Hero/Chat-App/README.md

 - **Real-time Messaging**: Send and receive messages instantly using Socket.IO
 - **Message Persistence**: All messages are stored in Valkey database and loaded when users connect
 - **Chat History**: New users automatically receive the complete chat history upon connection
+- **Username Selection**: Users must choose a unique username before joining the chat
-- **Modern UI**: Clean, responsive interface built with Tailwind CSS
+- **Modern UI**: Clean, responsive interface built with Tailwind CSS featuring a modal-based username selection
 - **Multiple Input Methods**: Send messages by clicking the send button or pressing Enter
 - **Smart Timestamps**: Messages show time for today, full date for older messages
 - **User Avatars**: Each message displays a colorful avatar with the user's initial
 - **Group Chat**: Messages get broadcast to everyone connected to the chat
 - **Static File Serving**: Serves up HTML, CSS, and JavaScript files from the public folder
+- **Error Handling**: Error messages for username conflicts and validation issues

 ## Tech Stack